Winery Torres Priorat | Spanish Wine Lover

 WINERIES

-Mas de la Rosa (€370) is their new premium wine.
-Launched in the 2016 vintage, it is named after the eponymous site in Porrera and comes from very old Cariñena, Garnacha and some white Picapoll vines.
-These grapes used to go to Perpetual but after Torres purchased the vineyard, Mas de la Rosa is now bottled on its own.
-It is the first case of a “shared name” in the region (Vall-Llach has been using it for its top red) as permitted now by the DOQ’s new vineyard classification.
-Torres’s Mas de la Rosa is a mineral, remarkably fresh and herbal red with a juicy, well-defined palate.
+The family has been focusing more on this village since the release of their top red Mas de la Rosa (around €395) in the 2016 vintage.
+Grapes are sourced from a very old vineyard planted to Cariñena, Garnacha and some Picapoll in the eponymous area of Porrera.
+These grapes used to go to Perpetual, but after Torres purchased the vineyard, Mas de la Rosa is now bottled on its own.
+It is the first case of a "shared name" in the region (Vall-Llach has used it for its top red), which is now allowed under the DOQ's new vineyard classification.
+Torres Mas de la Rosa is a mineral, remarkably fresh and herbal red with a juicy, well-defined palate.

 TASTING NOTES